Skip to Content

 This is the most popular ride at Animal Kingdom and regularly sees lines of 1-2 hours, even during slow season.
 During busy season 3-5 hour waits are not unheard of!

-You could purchase an individual lightning lane for this ride.
-However, by taking advantage of early entry and rope drop strategy, you can save yourself a little bit of money.
+You could purchase an lightning lane single pass for this ride.
+However, by taking advantage of early entry and rope drop strategy, you can save yourself a little bit of money and use your single pass picks for rides you’ll hit up later in the day.

 Trust me – when you’re traveling with family or a group of friends, the cost adds up real quick!

 Once you’re done with Flight of Passage, head over to Na’vi River Journey.
-Ideally you’ll have selected this ride for Genie+ for around 30 minutes after park opening time and you’ll be able to head right to your first lightning lane.
+Ideally you’ll have selected this ride for Multi Pass for around 30 minutes after park opening time and you’ll be able to head right to your first lightning lane.

-If you weren’t able to get this ride on Genie+ and there’s at least 20 minute wait, grab a stuffed pancake or lumpia from Pongu Pongu and have a quick breakfast while you wait in the standby line.
+If you weren’t able to get this ride on Multi Pass and there’s at least 20 minute wait, grab a stuffed pancake or lumpia from Pongu Pongu and have a quick breakfast while you wait in the standby line.

 Now it’s time to make your way over to Africa to check out Kilimanjaro Safaris.
 If you didn’t grab breakfast at Pongu Pongu yet, do so now and eat it on the walk over.